juristr/angular2-ngUpgrade-sample/README.md

 $ npm start
 ```

-..to run the application in the browser.
+..to run the application in the browser at `http://localhost:8000/app`.